Visit Chartres

 If Chartres has its Gothic cathedral, Maintenon has its castle of the purest Renaissance style.
 Witness of the attention that Louis XIV paid to this estate, the Maintenon Castle was marked by one of its most prestigious owners: Françoise d’Aubigné, known as Madame de Maintenon, who was the marquise and secret wife of the Sun King.

+The Maintenon Castle, a former medieval fortress, underwent major renovations in the 16th century to become a pleasure palace.
+It has preserved all the splendor and elegance of 17th century France, when it was a major center of culture and art in the Western world.
+After World War II, significant restoration and furnishing work was undertaken.
+Today, it is one of the best-preserved castles in Eure-et-Loir.
 Open to visitors with or without a guide, the castle reveals its apartments, lounges, and elegant galleries where its distinguished owners succeeded each other.
 Among other things, visitors will discover the bedroom where Louis XIV slept when he visited his wife, the small oratory of Madame de Maintenon, and the splendid library containing books that belonged to the marquise.
 Castle visits include an exploration booklet for children, for a fun and educational visit to this monument steeped in history.

 Information & Horaires of Chateau de Maintenon